MalcolmMcLean/optionparser/README.md

 Start the options parser.
 Pass it argc and argv from the arguments to main, and a list of single character flags e.g. "lbw" for options "-l", "-b", -"w".
 You don't need to pass non-single character options.
+If there are no sibgle character flag options, pass NULL rather than the empty string.

 ### killoptions